Amr-rgb/use-shallow/README.md

   and it holds the search parameters of the url
   <br />
   <br />
-  to get the value of search in a url `/blog?search=whatever`
+  To get the value of search in a url `/blog?search=whatever`
   <br />

   you can use